-This three-storey terraced house in Appleby is being fully refurbished in a way that makes it resilient to extreme weather, like flooding and wind-driven rain.
+This three-storey terraced house in Appleby was fully refurbished in a way that makes it resilient to extreme weather, like flooding and wind-driven rain.

-We’re really excited that the owners of the property are allowing CAfS to follow the renovations, so that everyone living in lovely older homes can learn about the materials and techniques that work best for insulating them and managing moisture.
+The owners of the property allowed CAfS to follow the renovations, so that everyone living in lovely older homes can learn about the materials and techniques that work best for insulating them and managing moisture.

 We’re extremely grateful to the builder, Chris Morphet, for letting us follow the works he’ll be doing.
 It’s such a unique opportunity for us to share all his know-how.

 About the house

 The house dates back to the 1800s and has a solid-wall construction in red sandstone.
 Over the years, it’s had renovations that weren’t very sensitive to its stone fabric.
 It hasn’t been lived in as a home for a while, as it was most recently used by a charity.

 Work got under way in August 2018.
 The house was gutted inside and stripped back to its bare stone walls.
 The roof was repaired and re-slated.
 The existing cement render on the front of the house was removed and the original window layout was reinstated.